john-harrold/ubiquity/README.md

 ### Getting started

-For more information on specific tasks see the vignettes:
+For more information on specific tasks see the following vignettes:

 * Constructing ODE based systems using the ubiquity language: ``vignette("Language", package = "ubiquity")``
 * Running individual and population simulations: ``vignette("Simulation", package = "ubiquity")``